 At this point, close the window and follow my tutorial on generating a GPG key through the CLI.
 This is because when I tried generating the GPG key through the GUI, I filled in all the dialogues and they disappeared with no result.
 I believe that it was working away in the background, waiting for me to interface with my computer to generate entropy, but the user never sees anything to let them know that it is actually doing anything, or given any kind of notice how far it is progressing.

 Use The Key

 Now open up nautilus and right click the file you wish to encrypt.
+Then click "create or import key" and click GnuPG keys.
 This time you should see your key to select from.

 Select the key.
 You may choose to sign it which is not the default.